 Disclaimer: The oBravo Ra C CU was sent to us and Headfonics directly by oBravo for the purpose of a double review.
-Special thanks go out to Phil from Audio Sanctuary for setting it all up.
+Special thanks go out to Phil from The Audconcierge for setting it all up.
 The non watermark pictures are full credit of Headfonics.

 Over the last few years the Taiwanese oBravo quickly got even more popular with a series of really good in ear monitors.
 Next to that oBravo also has a range of full sized headphones but for some reason we haven’t gotten to review these yet.
 For those of you who don’t know oBravo yet, here’s a little intro.